Forming Questions Worksheets:

 then get together with that person and ask your questions.

-Did – Use do, does or did to write a question to go with each
+Did - Use do, does or did to write a query to go with each

 Questions - Read each sentence.
 Then write a question for which

 the bolded word(s) is the answer.

 | Did | Does - Read each sentence and fill in the correct word.

 Write it on the line.
 Obviously it is one of the bold words at the top of the page.